git-disl/EMO/README.md

 For critical services that run on edge devices, latency is an important performance measure, and the systems are expected to achieve near real-time performance in online object tracking.
-Zhang et al.[6] , report that FairMOT[1] performs tracking at the rate of 25.9 FPS (Frames per second).
+Zhang et al.[6] , report that FairMOT performs tracking at the rate of 25.9 FPS (Frames per second).
 However, as deep neural networks are computationally intensive, the accuracy and speed of online detection and tracking may degrade on edge devices which could have lesser computational resources.
 In cases where the number of frames that could be processed on the edge device is less than the number of frames in the